SchunterKino/kinoapi/API.md

 When a websocket connection to the server on port 8641 is opened the server sends messages about the current status of the system right away, namely:

- * `dolby_connection` - Indicate if the audio processor is available.
+ * `volume`:`connection` - Indicate if the audio processor is available.
    * `volume_changed` - Current volume level. *Only sent if the Dolby connection is available.*
    * `mute_status_changed` - Current mute status. *Only sent if the Dolby connection is available.*
    * `input_mode_changed` - Current active input mode. *Only sent if the Dolby connection is available.*
    * `decode_mode_changed` - Current active decode mode for Digital 1 input. *Only sent if the Dolby connection is available.*
- * `lights_connection` - Indicate if the Jnior connection for light regulation is available.
+ * `lights`:`connection` - Indicate if the Jnior connection for light regulation is available.
- * `projector_connection` - Indicate if the Christie IMB connection for projector control is available.
+ * `playback`:`connection` - Indicate if the Christie IMB connection for playback control is available.
+ * `projector`:`connection` - Indicate if the serial connection to the Christie PIB for projector control is available.
- * `power_mode_changed` - The current status of the projector.
+   * `power_changed` - Current power state of the projector.
+   * `lamp_changed` - Current state of the lamp.
    * `douser_changed` - Current open state of the douser.

 ## Message format
 Every message is encoded as a JSON object containing at least a `msg_type` and an `action` string attribute.